Lin2xdd/Journey-Into-Exile/Black Friday.md

 # Furniture
 ## Ergonomic chair & desk
 - Chair: features(adjustable seats and headset with pads, wheels); price; delivery; life cycle(some surface will break after a while, or the parts); pair with the desk.
+- Desk: small desk with shelves(to store my random stuff); better with adjustable stand on the deks; flat surface near the bed.
+Sturdy for longer use; delivery; price.
+(Easy assembly, sturdy table, with shelves and drawers).

 ## Pans & Pots

 # Clothes